decred/contractor-mgmt/cmswww/api/v1/api.md

 |-|-|-|
 | user | [User](#user) | The user details. |

-On failure the call shall return `400 Bad Request` and one of the following error codes:
+This call can return one of the following error codes:

 - [`ErrorStatusUserNotFound`](#ErrorStatusUserNotFound)

 **Example**